-Constructed predominantly from alloy, the Core 12 Pro Freeride binding is solid and robust at a feather-light 333 grams – better performance at a fraction of the weight of other bindings.
+The Core 12 Pro Freeride binding heel is solid and robust at a feather-light 229 grams – better performance at a fraction of the weight of other bindings.
 Go ahead, check the reviews tab.

 Note 1: The "no brakes" version simply has the brakes removed.
 There isn't a replacement heel plate.
 Function isn't affected, even in uphill "flat" mode.
 If you would like to "fill the gap", ATK AL11 ski brake covers are available.

 Note 2: These will say Boost 12.
 Don't worry.
 They are exactly the same.

 The Core 12 Pro is made for HAGAN in partnership with ATK in Italy.
 HAGAN partnered with ATK, well respected for quality, craftsmanship and functionality, to bring what we feel are their best products to North America.
 The Core 12 Pro is identical to the ATK Raider 12 / R12 other than (a nicer) color and includes six ATK patents.
 Available ATK AL09 Freeride spacers /stomp plates effectively make the Core 12 Pro identical to the ATK Freeraider 14 / FR14 other than the release range.
 The Freeride spacers increase precision and power transmission to Alpine race binding levels.